HOW TO USE ADAPTIVE CRUISE CONTROL

 2. After a brief time, the icon in the cluster will switch modes.
 You can then let go of the button.

-3. You’ll see a message in your Driver Information Center (DIC) that you have switched between cruise control and Adaptive Cruise Control.
-Then, check which CRUISE CONTROL icon is displayed before you set the cruise control speed and start using the system.
+3. You’ll see a message in your cluster display that you have switched between cruise control and Adaptive Cruise Control.
+Then, check which cruise control icon is displayed before you set the cruise control speed and start using the system.

 CRUISE CONTROL